You have the right to purchase automobile insurance.

 If an automobile insurance company cancels your insurance, you can file an appeal with the Board of Appeal.
 There is no guarantee that the Board of Appeal will reinstate your policy, but you are entitled to a full and fair hearing on this cancellation.
-The Division recommends that you start shopping for insurance coverage from another insurance company immediately even if you have not had your hearing before the Board of Appeal so that you are not left without insurance coverage.
-You should never drive your car without insurance.
+But please keep in mind that Massachusetts law requires that every vehicle operating in Massachusetts be insured.

 You have the right to a notice of non-renewal.

 An insurance company can decline to renew your coverage for several different reasons.
 This occurs most often when a driver's record includes certain "at-fault accidents" or motor vehicle violations.
 The company must issue a non-renewal notice directly to you or to your agent at least 45 days prior to the expiration of your policy.
 If you have an agent, your agent must send this notice to you within 15 days of the agent's receipt, unless you obtain insurance coverage from another insurance company during this time frame.
 The notice must specify the insurance company's reason for non-renewing your policy.
 The Division recommends that you begin to shop for automobile insurance from different insurance companies as soon as you receive a non-renewal notice.